-You’ll know if you’ve been following me on social media, or if you got the chance to read this blog post, I’ve given up refined sugar for Lent.
+You’ll know if you’ve been following me on social media, or if you got the chance to read my post here, I’ve given up refined sugar for Lent.
 It’s been one of the most challenging things I’ve done in regards to a lifestyle change – I suspect even harder than giving up caffeine and smoking – but with 10lbs gone so far in just over 2 weeks and my head/skin/digestive system clearer than it has been in a while, it’s definitely been worth all the planning, prepping and powering through the cravings.

-When I started to consider whether sugar-free could be a complete lifestyle change for me instead of just for 46 days, I wanted to know if I could still have “sweet” things or whether I’d be sacrificing my dessert tooth forever.
-That’s when I started to Google no sugar recipes and this book popped up.
-One Amazon order later and a beautifully photographed hardback dropped on my desk.
+When I started to consider whether sugar free could be a complete lifestyle change for me instead of just for 46 days, I wanted to know if I could still have “sweet” things or whether I’d be sacrificing my dessert tooth forever.
+That’s when I started to Google “sugar free recipe” and this book popped up.
+One Amazon order later and a beautifully photographed hardback book dropped on my desk.

-It’s a Pleasure is written by award winning food blogger Virpi Mikkonen is designed to transform the way you think about sweet treats, and are all made with no refined sugar, no diary and no gluten.
-Most recipes in this book are entirely plant based, many are prepared in the freezer rather than the oven and surprisingly simple to make.
-I genuinely couldn’t believe I could make my own chocolate in less than 60 minutes from start to finish.
+It’s a Pleasure is written by award winning food blogger Virpi Mikkonen is designed to transform the way you think about sweet treats, and are all made with no refined sugar, no dairy and no gluten.
+Most recipes in this book are entirely plant-based, many are prepared in the freezer rather than the oven and surprisingly simple to make.
+I genuinely couldn’t believe I could make my own sugar free recipe for dark chocolate in less than 60 minutes from start to finish.
 But that’s what I did last week.
 And here’s how I did it.

 85g Organic Raisins